-The Media Communications Manager leads on the development of a communications strategy, looking at ways of improving the information that is available to staff and our communities.
+The Media and Communications Manager leads on the development of a communications strategy, looking at ways of improving the information that is available to staff and our communities.

-We aim to improve our understanding of who is using and who has access to our services, with the purpose of trying to improve the service we provide and its accessibility to people who appear to not be using our service.
+We aim to improve our understanding of who is using and who has access to our services, with the purpose of trying to improve the service we provide and its accessibility to people who are at greatest risk in the community.
 We will provide information about our services in plain language and community languages, including accessible formats.

 We have already started a long term programme to improve access to our stations.
-Not all buildings are open to members of the public, however those that are, are being assessed to ensure that they comply with the new buildings regulations definition of 'accessible'.
+Not all buildings are open to members of the public, however those that are, have been assessed for compliance with the buildings regulations definition of 'accessible'.